RetroPie/RetroPie-Docs/docs/scraper.md

 If everything else fails (and assuming your ROMs and/or other images are untouched), **CRC scraping** is available.
 CRC scraping uses a different source instead: the archive.vg database.
 I'll eventually add regular scraping for this db as well, depending on when they update the API to support multiple parameters (or maybe if I come up with a clever way to do it using the current version).
 Bear in mind that bigger files will take longer as it needs to read the whole file to generate the checksum.

-### Scraper Not Saving Manual Edits

-If you are having issues with your metadata changes not being saved, you need to select Quit EmulationStation from the quit menu rather than shutdown or restart system.
-Then your changes will be saved.